About us

 Our vision

 We believe in the empowerment of women and equal opportunities for all.
 The outdoor and tourism industry in Tanzania is predominantly a male dominated environment - as well the whole society in Tanzania and other African countries generally is.
-We want to create change and enable young women the same opportunities that their brothers have.
-We want to gift them with a chance at living a different life with more choices than their mothers have had.

 We value safe working environments for our team and supporting each other through every day.
 We believe in the fair treatment of our staff.
 This includes paying them above average wages, reducing the weight each porter has to carry (18kg instead of the usual 20kg), providing high quality gear and at least three nutritious adequate meals a day for every team member.